Henry Smith (Wisconsin politician)

-Henry Smith (July 22, 1838 – September 16, 1916 in Milwaukee, Wisconsin) was a millwright, architect, builder and politician who was elected a member of the United States House of Representatives from Wisconsin from 1887 - 1889 as a member of the Union Labor Party.
-He also served as a Socialist member of the Wisconsin State Assembly in 1878.
-At different times, Smith ran for office (unsuccessfully or successfully) on the Socialist, Greenback, Democratic and Union Labor tickets.
+Henry Smith (July 22, 1838 – September 16, 1916) was an American millwright, architect, builder, and politician from Milwaukee, Wisconsin.
+He served one term in the U.S. House of Representatives, representing Wisconsin's 4th congressional district as a member of the Union Labor Party during the 50th United States Congress (1887–1889).
+He previously served in the Wisconsin State Assembly as a socialist, during the 1878 term.
+In addition to his runs for office on the Union Labor and Socialist tickets, at various other times in his career he ran for office on the Greenback, Populist, or Democratic Party tickets.

 Early life and career

-Smith was born in Baltimore, Maryland; moved with his parents to Massillon, Ohio, and then in 1844, moved to Milwaukee in the Wisconsin Territory.
-He attended the Milwaukee public schools, and from the age of 13 until he was 17 apprenticed as a bookbinder.
-His brother taught him the millwright trade in which he worked until he entered politics.
+Smith was born in Baltimore, Maryland, on July 22, 1838.
+He moved with his parents to Massillon, Ohio, and then in 1844 to Milwaukee in the Wisconsin Territory.
+He attended the Milwaukee public schools, and from the ages of 13 to 17 apprenticed as a bookbinder.
+His brother taught him the millwrighting trade in which he worked until he entered politics.

 Political office

-He served as a member of the Milwaukee Common Council from 1868–1872.
-In the 1877 election, Smith was elected to the State Assembly from Milwaukee County's Sixth District (sixth and thirteenth wards of Milwaukee) as a Socialist, with 618 votes to 381 for Democrat Charles Fashel and 381 for Greenback Jacob Olberman.
+Smith was first elected to public office in 1868, serving as a Democratic member of the Milwaukee Common Council from 1868 to 1872.
+In 1877, he was elected to the 31st session of the State Assembly from Milwaukee County's Sixth District (comprising the sixth and thirteenth wards of Milwaukee) as a Socialist (at that time not a formalized party), with 618 votes to 381 for Democrat Charles Fashel and 381 for Greenback Jacob Olberman.
 He served only one term, being defeated in the 1878 election, in which he ran on the Greenback ticket, but received only 253 votes, to 488 for Democrat Alonzo H. Richards and 716 for Republican Christopher Raesser.
 In 1880 he ran for the Assembly from the Fifth Milwaukee County district on the Democratic ticket against incumbent Isaac Van Schaick, receiving 3778 votes to Van Schaick's 5678.

-Smith was again elected a member of the Common Council 1880-1882; served as city comptroller 1882-1884; and again on the Common Council from 1884-1887.
+Smith was again elected a member of the Common Council, serving from 1880 to 1882, then as city comptroller from 1882 to 1884, and again to the Common Council from 1884 to 1887.